Currency Exchange in Winnipeg: (204) 318-1150

 There are various options for money exchange in Winnipeg, but be sure to always do your research.
 With Knightsbridge FX you can be assured that you are getting the best exchange rate from Canadian to US dollars.
-We even have a best rate guarantee to ensure you are getting the cheapest US exchange rate possible.
+We even have the best rate guarantee to ensure you are getting the cheapest US Maple Ridge exchange rate possible.

 330 St. Mary Avenue